A General Framework for a Class of Quarrels: The Quarrelling Paradox Revisited: Three Degrees of Quarrel

 \subsection{Symmetric Quarrelling}

 The degrees of quarrel we have analyzed for the {\sc yes} side apply equally to the {\sc no} side.
 Therefore, with our classification by degree of quarrel in hand, we can now return to our General Quarrel Framework, and specify it further, by degree of quarrel, to yield three positive degrees of symmetric reciprocal quarrel.
 To do so, for each type of quarrel we must replace YQ and NQ with the corresponding weak, strong, or cataclysmic specification.
 Each type of symmetric reciprocal quarrel is therefore equal to the General Quarrel Framework, except we replace YQ and NQ in each case, respectively, with the following.
+Note again that throughout our framework we are characterizing pure quarrels and so assume that condition $\neg$AB holds, i.e., in each instance we assume that the quarrel does not affect divisions in which the quarrellers do not vote together.
 For all $\mathcal{G} \in \mathbb{G}$ and for any $S$ containing neither $i$ nor $j$:

-Since we have already furnished the verbal statement and intuitive meaning for the {\sc yes} side, here we furnish the intuitive meaning only for the {\sc no} side.
-In \ref{eq:NQw}, the entailment from left to right means that $\hat{\mathcal{G}}$ does not comprise a {\sc no}-quarrel any stronger than weak: in particular, it does not comprise a strong {\sc no}-quarrel.
+We have already furnished the verbal statement and intuitive meaning for the {\sc yes} side.
+For the {\sc no} side, in \ref{eq:NQw}, the entailment from left to right means that $\hat{\mathcal{G}}$ does not comprise a {\sc no}-quarrel any stronger than weak: in particular, it does not comprise a strong {\sc no}-quarrel.
 The entailment from left to right, in turn, means that effective cooperation between $i$ and $j$ on the {\sc yes} side is completely neutralized, that is, that $\hat{\mathcal{G}}$ comprises {\em at least} a weak {\sc no}-quarrel.
 In \ref{eq:NQs}, the entailment from left to right means that if other players can secure a {\sc no}-outcome without $i$ or $j$'s vote, then they can do so even if $i$ and $j$ bring themselves and their quarrel to the {\sc no} side, that is, their {\sc no}-quarrel is not cataclysmic.
 The entailment from left to right, in turn, means that $\hat{\mathcal{G}}$ does comprise a strong {\sc no}-quarrel.
-Finally, in \ref{eq:NQc}, the entailment from left to right means that if even $[n]$ cannot prevent a {\sc no}-outcome, then even a war between $i$ and $j$ on the {\sc no} side will not stop a {\sc no} outcome.
+Finally, in \ref{eq:NQc}, the entailment from left to right means that if even $N$ cannot prevent a {\sc no}-outcome, then even a war between $i$ and $j$ on the {\sc no} side will not stop a {\sc no} outcome.
 The entailment from right to left, in turn, means that if $i$ and $j$ bring their quarrel to the {\sc no} side, it deluges any other {\sc no}-voters and renders them ineffective, i.e., this is a cataclysmic {\sc no}-quarrel.